muhammadnaumanshahid/spring-boot-application/README.md

-# How to Make Web Application Using Spring Boot
+# How to Make a Web Application Using Spring Boot
 This project illustrates how to develop a "Hello World" web application using Spring Boot, a server-side programming tool.